Telefonica/living-app-v2-react-template/.github/instructions/code-style.instructions.md

 - prefer `type` for types.
 Do not use `interface`.
 - do not use `enums` in typescript, use string literals like `'value' | 'anotherValue'`.
 - do not use return type annotations for functions.
-- use `React.componentProps<Component>` for getting component props type.
+- use `React.ComponentProps<Component>` for getting component props type.
 - do not import types from `react` package, use them directly as: `React.ReactNode`.

 Css style guide: